liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-Any Java code calling the method render on any ConfigurationAction class or overwritting the render method of a ConfigurationAction class.
+This affects any Java code calling the method `render` on a `ConfigurationAction` class, or Java code overwriting the `render` method of a `ConfigurationAction` class.

 #### How should I update my code?

-The method render was used to return the path of jsp including the configuration of a portlet.
-That method is now available for Configurations extending the BaseJSPSettingsConfigurationAction and it is called getJspPath.
+The method `render` was used to return the path of a JSP, including the configuration of a portlet.
+That method is now available for configurations extending the `BaseJSPSettingsConfigurationAction` class, and is called `getJspPath`.

-If any logic was added to override the render method, it can now be added in the include method.
+If any logic was added to override the `render` method, it can now be added in the `include` method.

 #### Why was this change made?

-This change was part of a needed changes to support adding configuration for portlets based on other technology different to JSP (such as freemarker).
-The method include can now be used to create configuration UIs written in freemarker or any other framework.
+This change was part of needed modifications to support adding configuration for portlets based on other technology different than JSP (e.g., FreeMarker).
+The method `include` can now be used to create configuration UIs written in FreeMarker or any other framework.

 ---------------------------------------